mkutyla/Software-Security-and-Penetration-Testing/7_EDR-XDR_Threat-Analyzer-and-Log-Collector/README.md

 # Repository Structure

-## Dictionary: analyzer
+## Directory: analyzer
-The *analyzer* dictionary contains files related to the Cyber Threat Analyzer.
+The *analyzer* directory contains files related to the Cyber Threat Analyzer.
 Created as part of university project.

 **Contents:**
 - `Analyzer.py`: the Analyzer application
 - `detection_rules.py`: file with detection rules
 - `styles.py`: class used to change console colors
-- **data** dictionary: contains files used for testing the Analyzer
+- **data** directiry: contains files used for testing the Analyzer
-- **zircolite** dictionary: contains files related to Zircolite:
+- **zircolite** directory: contains files related to Zircolite:
   - `zircoltie.py`: the Zircolite application
-  - **config** dictionary: contains the configuration file
+  - **config** directory: contains the configuration file
-  - **rules** dictionary: contains Sigma rules
+  - **rules** directory: contains Sigma rules
   - `requirements.txt`: list of modules necessary for Zircolite to work

-## Dictionary: collector
+## Directory: collector
-The *collector* dictionary contains files related to the Event Collector.
+The *collector* directory contains files related to the Event Collector.

 **Contents:**
 - `EventCollector.py`: the Event Collector application